DevAttaulNoor/FacebookClone-ReactWebsite/Readme.md

 - Like and comment on posts.
 - Real-time updates for posts and notifications.
 - User profiles with profile pictures and personal infos.

-## Technologies Used
-- **React.js**: A JavaScript library for building user interfaces.
-- **Firebase**: A cloud-based platform for developing web and mobile applications.